 Capacity building is an essential component of building the adaptive capacity of the education sector as the stakeholders will benefit from improved knowledge, skills and tools that build adaptive capacity and will go beyond the scope and timeline of the project.
 An interactive approach to the capacity building will be taken to allow for incorporating improvements, feedback and learning from participants.
 Capacity development activities will be shared openly with the OECS and CDEMA for their use but also for sharing with other Eastern Caribbean governments for utilization across the region.
-Experts from the region will be invited to share knowledge and lessons learned during training events.
-Furthermore, colleagues from other Eastern Caribbean governments will be contacted to explore opportunities to disseminate materials to key experts throughout the region or to encourage similar country-specific learning materials (e.g., guidance on evaluation of project submissions in Activity 2.1.8, design advice on school educational campaigns in Activity 2.1.11) across the region, both leveraging the credibility and network of OECS and CDEMA.
 This will lead to the improved adaptive capacity of communities, school systems and government planners, and others.
 Representatives from OECS, CDEMA and other regional and national organizations will be invited to attend training programs so as to increase capacity more rapidly across the region.